dmlc/xgboost/doc/parameter.rst

   - Flag to disable default metric.
 Set to 1 or ``true`` to disable.

-* ``num_pbuffer`` [set automatically by XGBoost, no need to be set by user]

-  - Size of prediction buffer, normally set to number of training instances.
-The buffers are used to save the prediction results of last boosting step.

 * ``num_feature`` [set automatically by XGBoost, no need to be set by user]

   - Feature dimension used in boosting, set to maximum dimension of the feature